-this simulation shows two springs and masses connected to a wall. if you've ever played with an oscilloscope you've probably seen curves like these.
+This simulation shows two springs and masses connected to a wall.
+If you've ever played with an oscilloscope you've probably seen curves like these.
 They are called Lissajous curves and are generated by simple sine and cosine functions.

-the two springs act independently, so it is easy to figure out what are the forces acting on the two blocks. label the springs and blocks as follows:
+The two springs act independently, so it is easy to figure out what are the forces acting on the two blocks.
+Label the springs and blocks as follows:

 wall - spring1 - block1 - spring2 - block2

-we'll assume the origin is at the connection of the spring to the wall. define the following variables (subscripts refer to block 1 or block 2):
+We'll assume the origin is at the connection of the spring to the wall.
+Define the following variables (subscripts refer to block 1 or block 2):

 - x1, x2 = position (left edge) of blocks

 - F1, F2 = force experienced by blocks

 - L1, L2 = how much spring is stretched

 The springs exert force based on their amount of stretch according to

 - m1, m2 = mass of blocks